LIKE-Productions/work_app/README.md

 *June 5, 2020.* I have added a new repository named print.js for our first ... conversion: PDF and easy print.
 Print.js is an easy to learn package with great documentation, so I might learn it in a breeze.

+*June 6/7, 2020.* I have deployed the website, and made sure it worked.
+I will now add some extra features, and then leave to work on my MD-Worconverter project

 ### Dependencies

 <ul>